© Crown copyright 2021

 - local authorities and transport providers work with schools to put in place arrangements for organised queuing and boarding

-We acknowledge that distancing and grouping may sometimes not be possible.
-Where they are not possible, other measures in the system of controls become even more important.
+Where distancing and grouping are not possible, other measures in the system of controls become even more important.

-Local authorities, working with schools, places of education, transport operators, and parents as necessary, need to work through the list of measures below to decide on the appropriate package of measures for their circumstances:
+Local authorities, working with schools, colleges, transport operators, and parents as necessary, need to work through the list of measures below to decide on the appropriate package of measures for their circumstances:

-- working with schools/places of education and transport operators to consider whether children can sit with the other children in their ‘bubble’ on transport
+- working with schools or colleges and transport operators to consider whether children can sit with the other children in their ‘bubble’ on transport

-working with schools, places of education and transport operators to draw up seating arrangements so that children and young people understand where they need to sit on home to school transport - ensuring the same children always sit together will help to minimise the number of contacts each child has - for example:
+- working with schools, colleges and transport operators to draw up seating arrangements so that children and young people understand where they need to sit on home to school transport - ensuring the same children always sit together will help to minimise the number of contacts each child has - for example:

 - allocating specific seats